nickrw/TWGbot/README.md

   Normally the vigilante never survives the following Night as the villagers know that the vigilante can't be the wolf.

+* *WITCH* (5%)

+  Same as VILLAGER, but with a single-use special ability.
+During the Night, after the wolves have voted, the Witch will be told who has been attacked and has a short (10 second) window of opportunity in which to save the victim.

+  The bot will notify the Witch shortly before night ends, to try

+  As the ability may only be used once the Witch has a choice to use use the power immediately, or hope they are still alive later in the game to save someone at a more opportune moment (e.g. a revealed seer).

 Languages and Themes
 ====================